Curtis McKenzie (ice hockey): Return to Texas (2021–present)

 McKenzie opted to return to the Texas Stars as a free agent on August 6, 2021, by signing a two-year contract with the team.
 He scored the game-tying goal in his 500th career AHL game on December 11, 2021.
 McKenzie registered his 350th AHL point on February 16, 2022, against the Grand Rapids Griffins.
 He helped the Stars qualify for the Calder Cup playoffs for the first time since 2018.

 McKenzie reached numerous personal milestones through the 2022–23 season while captaining them to the 2023 Calder Cup playoffs.
 During a lengthy road trip, McKenzie scored his 150th AHL goal on November 23, 2022, against the Rockford IceHogs.
 He played in his 500th career AHL game on February 19 and recorded his 400th AHL point on April 8.
 Shortly thereafter, McKenzie helped the Stars clinch the Central Division regular season title by scoring the game-winning goal in overtime against the Iowa Wild on April 15, 2023.
 He finished the regular season with 22 goals and 32 assists and added five points in eight playoff games.
 In the final year of his contract, McKenzie scored 15 goals and 15 assists in 67 games.
 He was also selected as the recipient of the Yanick Dupre Memorial Award as the IOA/American Speciality AHL Man of the Year.
 On May 31, 2025, McKenzie skated in his 100th Calder Cup playoff game.
 He re-signed with the Stars on July 3, 2025.

+McKenzie scored his 500th career AHL point on March 14, 2026, against Bakersfield.
+In doing so, he became the 101st player in league history to reach that milestone.